 An introduction to interrelationships of law and society, jurisprudence, and business.
 The topics to be covered include an introduction to law; law of contracts; and agencies and employment.
+Three hours lecture.

 English 1113 prepares the student to think critically and compose texts for academic and professional rhetorical situations.
+Three hours lecture.